 In the fourth quarter of 2021, the Company determined to exit the Grow Tech segment, to better align its resources on key strategic initiatives to achieve the future growth objectives and priorities of the core Nu Skin business.
-The Grow Tech segment was pursuing the commercialization of controlled-environment agriculture for use in the agriculture feed industry.
+The Grow Tech segment was pursuing the commercialization of controlledenvironment agriculture for use in the agriculture feed industry.
 This segment had been operating as part of the Company's Rhyz strategic investment arm.
 As a result of the restructuring program, the Company recorded a non-cash charge of \$38.5 million in 2021, including \$9.2 million for impairment of goodwill, \$9.0 million for impairment of intangibles, \$13.7 million of fixed asset impairments and \$6.6 million for inventory write-off, and \$20.0 million of cash charges, including \$6.5 million for employee severance and \$13.5 million for other related cash charges with our restructuring.
 As of December 31, 2021, the \$20.0 million liability related to cash charges was recorded within Accrued expenses.
 During the first quarter of 2022, the Company made cash payments of \$11.6 million, leaving an ending restructuring accrual of \$8.3 million as of March 31, 2022.
-During the second quarter of 2022, the Company made cash payments of \$8.0 million, leaving an ending restructuring accrual of \$0.3 million as of June 30, 2022.
-The Company expects to pay out the remaining liability in the third quarter of 2022.
+During the second quarter of 2022, the Company made cash payments of \$8.0 million, leaving no restructuring accrual of \$0.3 million as of June 30, 2022.
+During the third quarter of 2022, the Company made cash payments of \$0.3 million, leaving no restructuring accrual as of September 30, 2022.
 The restructuring charges were recorded in the previous Grow Tech segment, which in the current year has been recast to Corporate and Other.